Monday, September 08, 2014

 Their voices faded away up the trail as I slowed my pace.

+When the afternoon grew old and evening was coming on, I came upon their camp.
+They had set up in a cinder-block shelter with a door of thick iron bars like a free-standing jail cell.
+Their jarringly loud voices seemed to be testing the limits of the air as they shouted at each other.
+The picnic table was covered with groceries and bottles of whiskey.
+A cook-fire smoked and sizzled with burning steak fat.
 One of them shouted at me that this was the place—the only place capable of keeping out the bears—and I had better get my stuff inside; and at that, they all laughed as at something hilarious.
 I looked inside at the filth, the black grease on walls and floor, the overflowing trash bin, the wooden bunks claimed by heaps of equipment.
 I told the band that I hadn't been planning to stop there for the night anyway and hiked out of the camp trying to shut them out of mind.

 I trekked about a half-mile farther along the ridge-line trail through the pines.
 I really couldn't go any farther in the deepening twilight without being caught out in the dark of night with no shelter.

 I got off the trail into the trees on the north side, as far off and close to the slope as possible, yet still with a fairly level lay, and pitched my two-man, rust-colored pup tent on a deep bed of pine needles.
 I wasn't putting it past those guys that some Lord of the Flies-type bourbon-enhanced hazing could come my way, so I made myself inconspicuous to anyone going along the trail.
 The evening air was warm, the smell of the pines was sweet, and my meal of French bread and Gouda cheese with water from my canteen hit the spot.
+I made no fire.

 It turned out that a half-mile wasn't far enough to get clear of the noise of those revelers.
 I could still hear their voices when they crescendoed to reverberate in the trees.
 Fortunately, however, I was tired enough from the day's work to be able to fall asleep in spite of the circumstances.